ENSL/ensl.org/DEVELOPMENT.md

 ## TODO issues for dev

-1. Puma should be running (eg. spring), and if debugger is used it should be able to connect via docker-compose up
+1. Puma should be running (eg. spring), and if debugger is used it should be able to connect via docker compose up
 1. Should directories exist?
-1. docker-compose has some .env specific vars and then
+1. docker compose has some .env specific vars and then
 1. The env variables are not always loaded causing mysterious issues.
 1. How much in env vars?